adlnet/xapi-profiles/xapi-profiles-structure.md

 ## Concepts

-* All members of a profile's `concepts` array MUST be one of the concepts listed in this section.
+All Concepts in a Profile MUST follow the rules of one of the subsections within this section.
+Since the types listed in each subsection are exclusive and required, that will always distinguish which section applies.

 ### Verbs, Activity Types, and Attachment Usage Types